samikchyad/my-own-webpage/README.md

 ### Add information about yourself to the page

-Use the content of index.html file from the previous workshop as an inspiration fro building you webpage.
+Use the content of index.html file from the [previous workshop](https://github.com/coding-sisterhood/html-css-workshop/blob/main/README.md) as an inspiration for building you webpage.
 Alternatively, use the below resources/example:

 TBC